Contributing

 Modules are located in the

 libsdirectory.
-Each module has its own directory with the following structure:<snake_case_module_name>: contains the source code for the module.tests: contains the tests for the module.pyproject.toml: contains the configuration for the module.poetry.lock: contains the dependencies for the module.README.md: contains the documentation for the module.
+Each module has its own directory with the following structure:<snake_case_module_name>: contains the source code for the module.tests: contains the tests for the module.pyproject.toml: contains the configuration for the module.uv.lock: contains the dependencies for the module.README.md: contains the documentation for the module.

 For logging, please use our logger manager: